dougeby/IntuneDocs/intune/intune-graph-apis.md

 8. Compile and run your program.

 When you first run your program, you should receive two prompts.
-The first requests your credentials and the second grants permissions for the `manmagedDevices` request.
+The first requests your credentials and the second grants permissions for the `managedDevices` request.

 For reference, here's the completed program: